 Students who elect to do this subject will be considered as members of the Sandringham Sports Academy and will have access to the specialist coaching in various sports before, during and after school.

 The program offers the following:

 - Basketball Academy run by Chase Basketball

+- Netball Academy run by Sandringham College

-- Strength and conditioning in conjunction with Arena Fitness
+- Strength and conditioning run by Sandringham College

-- Nutrition and wellbeing.
+- · Nutrition and wellbeing.